polterguy/polterguy.github.io/tutorials/getting-started/index.md

 When you have created your database, or maybe you already had an existing database from before, you can create CRUD endpoint wrapping your database of choice.

-Go back to the _"Crudify"_ menu item, but this time choose another database, for instance Sakila or Bike Store.
-Then choose _"All tables"_ in the _"Select table"_ dropdown, and click _"Crudify all"_.
-After a couple of seconds, you'll have CRUD HTTP endpoints wrapping every single table in your database.

 ## 5. Generate your frontend